jimeh/common-flow/common-flow.md

 -------

-Common-Flow is an attempt to gather a sensible selection of the most common usage patterns of git out in the wild into a single and concise specification.
+Common-Flow is an attempt to gather a sensible selection of the most common usage patterns of git into a single and concise specification.
 It is based on the [original variant](http://scottchacon.com/2011/08/31/github-flow.html) of [GitHub Flow](https://guides.github.com/introduction/flow/), while taking into account how a lot of open source projects use git.